 Promoting French musicians and ensembles in the U.S. is a core goal of the program.
 Touring projects will be supported with up to 10,000 dollars, solely for projects confirmed by an American presenting venue.
-This year, special attention will be given to digital and hybrid (digital + in-person) projects.

 • Tours must include at least 3 shows or public programs (masterclasses are considered);